hidefromkgb/gif_load/README.md

                        AVAF
   * `GIF_WHDR::cpal` - the current palette containing 3 `uint8_t` values for
-                       each of the colors: `R` for the red channel, `G` for green and `B` for blue; this pointer is guaranteed to be the same across frames if and only if the global palette is used for those frames (local palettes are strictly frame-specific, even when they contain the same number of identical colors in identical order), MVAF
+                       each of the colors: `R` for the red channel, `G` for green and `B` for blue (can be 0 when the GIF carries no palette, in which case `GIF_WHDR::clrs` is 0 too); this pointer is guaranteed to be the same across frames if and only if the global palette is used for those frames (local palettes are strictly frame-specific, even when they contain the same number of identical colors in identical order), MVAF

 Neither of the two callbacks needs to return a value, thus having `void` for a return type.